colelarsen/YugiohCSVScraper/README.md

-## YugiohCSVScraper takes a folder location and csv location to download card jpgs to the folder
+## YugiohCSVScraper lets you download card jpg to a specified folder.
+This program works well with TTS-Deck Editor to move cards into Tabletop Simulator

 ## Required: Node.js as well as a few modules you may need to download.
 ```